Cyber Insurtech BOXX Insurance and World Travel Protection, part of Cover-More Group, announce new cyber solution to protect business travelers from online threats

-Innovative new cybersecurity tool alerts business travelers to cyber breaches; provides vital identity monitoring and safety guidance on the go.
+Innovative new cyber security tool alerts business travelers to cyber breaches; provides vital identity monitoring and cyber safety guidance on the go.

 TORONTO, Oct.
-1, 2024 /PRNewswire/ - With crime on the rise around the globe, impacting ever-increasing numbers of business travelers with sensitive data, BOXX Insurance Inc. — an award-winning global cyber insurance and security company — has teamed up with World Travel Protection — a global leader in travel risk management — to launch Cyber Assist, a market-leading new cyber protection solution for Business Travelers.
+1, 2024 /PRNewswire/ -- With cybercrime on the rise around the globe, impacting ever-increasing numbers of business travelers with sensitive data, BOXX Insurance Inc. — an award-winning global cyber insurance and security company — has teamed up with World Travel Protection — a global leader in travel risk management — to launch Cyber Assist, a market-leading new cyber protection solution for Business Travelers.

 Launching initially in Australia, the new Cyber Assist benefit is available globally as part of World Travel Protection's product suite for Business Travelers.
 The targeting of traveling personnel, especially during overseas trips, is a real and persistent threat.